build-on-aws/content/tutorials/deploy-sam-application-composer/index.md

 image_repositories = []
 ```

-### Step 3: Test the application
+### Step 3: Test the Application

 Now that our application is up and running, let's call the API and add an item to our DynamoDB table.
-Running following code, replace the `<API_ENDPOINT>` with URL you noted in previous step.
-It will look something like `https://<API>.execute-api.<REGION>.amazonaws.com/Prod`.
+Run the following code, replacing the `<API_ENDPOINT>` with the URL you noted in previous step.
+It will look something like this: `https://<API>.execute-api.<REGION>.amazonaws.com/Prod`.

 #### Step 3.1: **Add** a customer to the table